Skip to main content

 Achieving Better Circulation and Comfort

 Experiencing discomfort or restricted movement in your legs?
 Don’t let it impact your daily life.
-Townsen Physician Group provides thorough evaluation, screening, and tailored treatment plans to help patients in Houston with peripheral artery disease (PAD) enhance their circulation and mobility for a fuller, more active lifestyle.
+Townsen Physician Group provides thorough evaluation, screening, and tailored treatment plans to help patients in Houston with peripheral artery disease (PAD) enhance their circulation and mobility for a fuller, more active lifestyle at a health clinic near me.

 Already a patient?
 Access the Patient Portal here.